Aeneas Mackintosh: Early life

 Mackintosh was born in Tirhut (in what was then British India), on 1 July 1879.
 He was one of six children (five sons and a daughter) of a Scottish indigo planter, Alexander Mackintosh, a descendant from the chieftains of Clan Chattan.
 Aeneas would in due course be named as an heir to the chieftainship, and to the ancient seat at Inverness that went with it.
 When Aeneas was still a young child, his mother, Annie Mackintosh, suddenly returned to Britain, bringing the children with her.
 The reasons for the family rift are unknown, but it was evidently permanent.
 His father had Bright's disease and remained in India.
-Aeneas never saw his father again but remained fond of him, writing regularly; his father kept every letter but they were found unopened when his father died.
-At home in Bedfordshire, Aeneas attended Bedford Modern School.
+Mackintosh never saw him again but remained fond of him, writing regularly; his father kept every letter but they were found unopened when his father died.
+At home in Bedfordshire, Mackintosh attended Bedford Modern School.
 He then followed the same path as had Ernest Shackleton five years earlier, leaving school at the age of 16 to go to sea.
-After serving a tough Merchant Officer's apprenticeship, he joined the P and O Line, and remained with this company until he was recruited by Shackleton's Nimrod expedition, which sailed for Antarctica in 1907.
+After serving a tough Merchant Officer's apprenticeship, he joined P&O, and remained with this company until he was recruited by Shackleton's Nimrod expedition, which sailed for Antarctica in 1907.
 Before the expedition's departure Mackintosh was commissioned as a sub lieutenant in the Royal Naval Reserve.